 3.3 Work Breakdown Structure

 The deliverables created in this project are intended to investigate the enhancement of existing MMITSS prototypes to make the system readily deployable.
-The deliverables are summarized in Table 1 below with a project start date of February 1, 2018 as denoted in the Project Plan shown in Figure 2 Phase III Project Schedule.
+The deliverables are summarized in Error!
+Reference source not found. below with a project start date of February 1, 2018 as denoted in the Project Plan shown in Figure 2Figure 2 Phase III Project Schedule.
 The Tasks in this table are referred to throughout this document.

 Table 3 Project Deliverables By Task